ZeitOnline/frontend-developer-handbook/blog/switching-text-colors-by-lightness.md

 # Switching text colors in subject to its background color lightness

 Sometimes you build a feature with the feeling, there is something that can go wrong afterwards.
-In this case we build a feature where the user could decide more or less about the background color of a part of the website.
+In this case we built a CMS feature where the editor could decide more or less about the background color of a part of the website.
 This poses in our thinking a threat to the accessibility of the foreground text, falling behind in contrast in the best case, being completely unreadable in the worst case.
 No user would certainly choose a black background with black text on it, but what about some of the so loved shades of gray?
-So… we looked for a solution to more or less change text colors automatically.
+So… we looked for a solution to change text colors automatically.

 What we found was [Switch font color for different backgrounds with CSS](https://css-tricks.com/switch-font-color-for-different-backgrounds-with-css/) over at CSS-Tricks, which uses css variables (and a css math coding trick from hell to achieve conditional statements) to change text colors in subject to its background.
-But it also led to the [Techniques For Accessibility Evaluation And Repair Tools Working Draft](https://www.w3.org/TR/AERT/#color-contrast) of the W3C, which includes an equation to estimate _perceived lightness_ of colors.
+But the article also led to the [Techniques For Accessibility Evaluation And Repair Tools Working Draft](https://www.w3.org/TR/AERT/#color-contrast) of the W3C, which includes an equation to estimate _perceived lightness_ of colors.

 ```
 L = (red * 0.299 + green * 0.587 + blue * 0.114) / 255